Whither, Federal Reserve? (1) Before Our Crash

 |Martin van Buren|

 The 8th President of the United States, Martin van Buren, was born in Kinderhook, New York along the Hudson.
 He was known as "Old Kinderhook", so in time he initialed his documents "OK", and that's how that slang term originated.
-It's also of note that his retirement home in Kinderhook was named Lindenwald, although any connection with the terminus of the PATCO high speed line is unclear.
-His real claim to fame is that he sort of invented what we know as the modern political system, particularly that unfortunate doctrine known as the "spoils system".
+It's also of note that his retirement home in Kinderhook was named Lindenwald, although any connection with the terminus of the PATCO high-speed line is unclear.
+His real claim to fame is that he sort of invented what we know as the a modern political system, particularly that unfortunate doctrine known as the "spoils system".
 The full allusion is "to the victor belongs the spoils".
-The two-party system, the Democratic Party, spinning, log-rolling, and other clever manipulations were of his devising.
+The two-party a system, the Democratic Party, spinning, log-rolling, and other clever manipulations were of his devising.
 He must have been pretty shrewd, having defeated De Witt Clinton for Governor of New York, when Clinton was known as one of the most ruthlessly ambitious politicians around.
 Recognizing he was unlikely to be elected President, van Buren took on Andrew Jackson the war hero and manipulated him into the presidency, with the clear understanding that when Jackson stepped down, van Buren would have the job, next.
-Van Buren was a cabinet officer during Jackson's first term, and vice President during the second term.
+Van Buren was a cabinet officer during Jackson's first term and Vice President during the second term.
 During that time, he was the real power running things from the shadows.
 He ruined the careers of John Calhoun and Henry Clay, regularly taking both sides of a number of disputes over the extension of slavery into new Western territories.
 What people ultimately thought of all this may be judged from the fact that he ran unsuccessfully for re-election -- three times.

 It is therefore not certain just whose ideas were in operation when Jackson blocked the re-chartering of Biddle's bank, but one main benefit, "cui bono?", went to New York.
-Wall Street had sold stocks under a Buttonwood tree for fifty years, but its real start in the financial world can be traced from Jackson's action.
+Wall Street had sold stocks under a Buttonwood tree for fifty years, but its real start in the the financial world can be traced from Jackson's action.